asirihewage/asirihewage/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-##  My Story
 👋 Hello there!
 As a young boy, I was captivated by the allure of software development.
 My first rendezvous with coding began on a Pentium 4, crafting a Singlish-to-Sinhala converter.
 A gift from my father in grade 6, this machine became my playground.
 Fueled by Dialog Axiata PLC's Ideamart competition, I plunged into the world of VB6.

 High school was a whirlwind of innovation.
-Alongside my buddy, we ventured from basic "Hello World" to crafting remote-control cars via serial cables.
-My appetite for knowledge grew, diving into HTML, CSS, Javascript, VB, C#, and any software-related literature I could grasp.
+Alongside my buddy, we ventured from basic "Hello World" to crafting remote-controlled cars via serial cables.
+My appetite for knowledge grew, and I dived into HTML, CSS, Javascript, VB, C#, and any software-related literature I could grasp.

 SLIIT wasn't just an educational institution for me; it was a treasure trove.
 The more I delved into programming languages, cloud computing, CI/CD pipelines, and more, the more I realized the vast expanse of the tech universe.